devtut/generate/docs/mysql/dealing-with-sparse-or-missing-data.md

 ---
-metaTitle: "Dealing with sparse or missing data"
+metaTitle: "MySQL - Dealing with sparse or missing data"
 description: "Working with columns containg NULL values"
 ---